jakubjurkiewicz/Angular10.Net5FoodPlaner/README.md

 ----
 ## Angular app has:&nbsp;

--Lazy loaded (with preloading strategy) feature modules with chilid routing.
+- Lazy loaded (with preloading strategy) feature modules with chilid routing.
 In routing there are also implemented guards and resolvers;&nbsp;

--Http calls are enriched by interceptors(to add header, cache and log responses). http calls are made from a separate services provided in root module;&nbsp;
+- Http calls are enriched by interceptors(to add header, cache and log responses). http calls are made from a separate services provided in root module;&nbsp;

--Data for feature modules (so far only in ingredients) is fetched by observables provided by injected services.
+- Data for feature modules (so far only in ingredients) is fetched by observables provided by injected services.
 Feature modules uses shared module for common imports;

--Reactive Forms are used, so far the most advanced usage: FormGroup nested in FormArray which is nested in FormGroup (in components code and it's template)
-    for better understanding of the way it works.
+- Reactive Forms are used, so far the most advanced usage: FormGroup nested in FormArray which is nested in FormGroup (in components code and it's template) for better understanding of the way it works.
 Custom validator (with parameter)&nbsp;

--Basic global error handling is implemented('ErrorTracker');&nbsp;
+- Basic global error handling is implemented('ErrorTracker');&nbsp;

--Implemented Mediator pattern through an EventBus service to communicate between components (other than parent-child);&nbsp;
+- Implemented Mediator pattern through an EventBus service to communicate between components (other than parent-child);&nbsp;

--Styles are based on material design with flex-layout;&nbsp;
+- Styles are based on material design with flex-layout;&nbsp;

--Rxjs Observables with some basic operators;&nbsp;
+- RxJs Observables with some basic operators;&nbsp;

--'Business' features so far:&nbsp;
+- 'Business' features so far:&nbsp;

-Tables of ingredients, recipes and ability to perform basic RESTful CRUD operations linked to ASP.Net core backend with MS SQL database(EF Core).&nbsp;
+- Tables of ingredients, recipes and ability to perform basic RESTful CRUD operations linked to ASP.Net core backend with MS SQL database(EF Core).&nbsp;

-The 'Get' requests are implemented with filtering(by name and category), sorting, paging.&nbsp;
+- The 'Get' requests are implemented with filtering(by name and category), sorting, paging.&nbsp;

-There is many-to-many relation between ingredients and recipes.&nbsp;
+- There is many-to-many relation between ingredients and recipes.&nbsp;

 ## not yet implemented:&nbsp;
--nested components with communication,&nbsp;
+- Nested components with communication,&nbsp;

--unit tets (will be until 15.02.2021),&nbsp;
+- Unit tets (will be until 15.02.2021),&nbsp;

--security (I'll start with OpenId and Oauth2)&nbsp;
+- Security (I'll start with OpenId and Oauth2)&nbsp;